 - Human rights and gender

 Amie joined TASC in January 2019 and has extensive research experience using both quantitative and qualitative methods of data collection and analysis.
-She completed her PhD in Political Science from NUI Galway, where she continues to lecture on topics related to social and political theory, gender and human rights and Irish and global politics.
-Her doctoral research was fully funded and focused on women and human rights activism, building upon well-known feminist critiques of the international human rights project.
+She completed her PhD in Political Science at NUI Galway and her doctoral research was fully funded and focused on women and human rights activism, building upon well-known feminist critiques of the international human rights project.
 She has an MA in Human Rights from the University of York (York, UK) and a BA in International Relations from the University of Mary Washington (Fredericksburg, VA USA).
-Amie has also completed legal and policy research on issues such as reproductive justice, child marriage and the human right to housing.
+Amie has also completed legal and policy research on issues such as reproductive justice, child labour and child marriage, and the human right to housing.

 Tyler West is a program officer and researcher on democracy and society.
 He is broadly interested in the formation of technology policy and the impact of communication technology on society, especially as it relates to democratic participation and freedom of expression.
 Tyler also contributes to TASC's public outreach and project procurement initiatives.

 - Digital Democracy